minodisk/bigquery-runner/README.md

 ### Query parameters

-If query has named parameter(s), the extension will ask you for the value(s) of the parameter(s).
-You must specify the value in JSON format, e.g. quotation marks should be used for simple values like `"20231224"`.
-See more complex examples below.
-Once set, parameters are stored for future use, and should be reset with [bigqueryRunner.clearParams](#bigquery-runner-clear-parameters) command if neccessary.
+If query has one or more named parameters, the extension will ask you for the values of that parameter.
+The values must be given in JSON format, e.g. quotation marks should be used for simple values such as `"20231224"`.
+See below for more complex examples.

+Once set, the parameters are saved for future use and should be reset if necessary using the [bigqueryRunner.clearParams](#bigquery-runner-clear-parameters) command.

 ![Parameters usage](https://user-images.githubusercontent.com/514164/178248203-a24126dc-4ade-4e6f-93ae-200702edfa51.gif)